Aligning with our psychology for investment success (the journey and the destination).

 In one of our favorite books – SuperFreakonomics, the experiment conducted by Dr. Keith Chen was brought to light, about how he made monkeys understand the “utility of money” by allowing them to purchase rewards (grapes) based on gambling games.
 The same results occurred and the chimps were much more agitated in situations when losing grapes and the reaction was much more intense than their excitement when gaining grapes… even in games where the net result was the same amount of grapes!

-It turns out that most investors (we include ourselves in this as well) react in the same way.
-Studies prove that we tend to exit winning positions early (to avoid losses), and hold on to losing positions longer than we should (to avoid crystallizing the reality of losing money).
+It turns out that most investors (for the longest part – we includes ourselves in this category as well) react in the same way.
+Studies prove that both investors and active traders tend to exit winning positions early (to avoid losses), and hold on to losing positions longer than we should (to avoid crystallizing the reality of losing money).

 It’s ironic but because of this emotional imbalance, investor are more inclined to avoid risk in a “gain scenario”, while in a “loss scenario” we are more inclined to seek it out.
 This amplified pain as a result of losing money significantly influences investors and INHIBITS the ability to make reasonable investment decisions.

-As such, we model our portfolio based entirely on the concept of algo-based risk management.
-This is much easier to calculate and model with algos, and all programs in our portfolio tend to have a neutral or positive risk profile going forward where natural losses are easy to stomach and the upside matches or outweighs the downside.
+As such, we strive to model our portfolio based entirely on the concept of algo-based risk management.
+This is much easier to calculate and model with algos, and all programs in our portfolios tend to have a neutral or positive risk profile where natural losses are easy to stomach and the upside matches or outweighs the downside.
 By doing so and understanding the way we think we are essentially helping ourselves to have better chances to succeed, by hacking our psychology and aligning ourselves with it – instead of opposing it.

-We are generally filtering out the highly aggressive strategies in an effort to avoid the “Forex One Night Stands” (i.e., where investors and capital flood in, immediately following big returns, and leave immediately following a big loss).
-Instead we want to foster “Forex Relationships” (where investors park their capital with a long-term perspective and become very comfortable with the risk in relation to the performance).
+We are generally filtering out the highly aggressive up and down strategies in an effort to avoid the “Forex One Night Stands” (i.e., where investors and capital flood in, immediately following big returns, and leave immediately following a big loss).
+Instead we want to foster “Forex Relationships” (where investors park their capital with a long-term perspective and become educated, and very comfortable with the risk in relation to the performance).

 Don’t worry for those of you who like one night stands however; our FX Marketplace will be a good place where people can engage in Forex One Night Stands all they want (be safe and use protection – equity stop loss tools we mean of course), or simply build more aggressive portfolios.

-This benefits all parties; our clients, IB partners, trade teams, and us as well (both as managers and investors).
-In order to create sustainability we need to understand the influence of our own psychology as it relates to our investments, and subsequently structure our products to work in sync with it not against it.
+This approach benefits all parties; investors, IB partners, trade teams, and us as well (both as managers and investors).
+In order to create sustainability we need to all understand the influence of our own psychology as it relates to our investments, and subsequently structure our products to work in sync with this, not against it.
 The more we can both understand this concept, and align ourselves with it, the better chances we all have for long-term financial success.